zskamljic/rest-ahead/Readme.md

 ### Headers

-Adding headers is possible by using the `@Header` annotation.
+Adding headers is possible by using the `@Header` or `@Headers` annotation.
 Valid parameters for headers are either primitive types, their boxed counterparts, Strings, instances of UUID or collections/arrays of them.

 Using multiple annotations with the same value will add extra headers.
 The following declarations will generate requests